Supply Chain Web App

 Visualizing demand trend and lead time distributions

 I started by developing the filters to allow user to choose the product and year.
-The year is based on the Date
+The year is based on the Date field in the product demand sample dataset.

 After that, I developed the charts to plot the demand trend and lead time distributions.